onzfonz/comp227/src/content/5/en/part5c.md

 The fundamental principle is to compare the HTML code defined by the component after it has changed to the HTML code that existed before it was changed.

-If the snapshot notices some change in the HTML defined by the component, then either it is new functionality or a "bug" caused by accident.
+If the snapshot notices some change in the HTML defined by the component, then *either it is new functionality or a **bug** caused by accident*.
 Snapshot tests notify the developer if the HTML code of the component changes.
 The developer has to tell Jest if the change was desired or undesired.
 *If the change to the HTML code is unexpected, it strongly implies a bug,*